faizaan1abd/mslearn-openai/Instructions/Labs/prompt-engg-intro.md

 - **Max response** - Set a limit on the number of tokens per model response.
 The API supports a maximum of 4000 tokens shared between the prompt (including system message, examples, message history, and user query) and the model's response.
 One token is roughly four characters for typical English text.

 The Current token count is viewable from the Chat playground.
-Since the API calls are priced by token and it's possible to set a max response token limit, you'll want to keep an eye out for the current token count to make sure the conversation-in doesn't exceed the max response token count.
+Since the API calls are priced by token, and it's possible to set a max response token limit, you'll want to keep an eye out for the current token count to make sure the conversation-in doesn't exceed the max response token count.

 ## General Tips for Designing Prompts